eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-11-26-http-live-channel.md

 toc: true
 ---

-The upcoming release of Eclipse Ditto **version 2.2.0** will support sending commands directly to devices via the newly introduced `live` channel.
+The upcoming release of Eclipse Ditto **version 2.2.0** will support sending commands directly to devices at the HTTP API via the `live` channel parameter.

 ## HTTP Live channel
 Ditto supports sending all kind of [Thing commands](protocol-specification-things.md#commands) via